jakedruth/jakedruth/README.md

 - 👋 Hi, I’m @jakedruth
 - 👀 I’m interested in making games!
 - 🌱 I’m currently learning wave funciton collapse
-- 📫 How to reach me: Visit my webset [HERE](https://jakedruth.com/contact.html)
+- 📫 How to reach me: Visit my website [HERE](https://jakedruth.com/contact.html)

 <!---
 jakedruth/jakedruth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.